subquery/documentation/docs/subquery_network/consumers/faq.md

 ## As a Consumer, can I select 1 Indexer or multiple Indexers?

-Depending on demand, there will often be multiple Indexers indexing an given SubQuery project and multiple RPC providers for each network.
+Depending on demand, there will often be multiple Indexers indexing a given SubQuery project and multiple RPC providers for each network.
 Consumers have the choice when deciding which Node Operator to make agreements with.
 Typically Consumers would select Node Operators from a combination of cost, reliability, and latency.
 Consumers could also incorporate automatic failover and read data from another Node Operator if the first one times out or is not responsive.

 ## What happens if a Node Operator goes offline?